Polarimetry: determination of the chirality and optical purity of substances

 • Manual polarimeters : suitable for applications requiring fine adjustment.

-• Measurement conditions : precise temperature control, particularly for substances sensitive to thermal variations.
+• Measurement conditions : precise temperature control, especially for substances sensitive to thermal variations.

-• Units of measurement : optical degrees (°) or specific rotational power ([α]).
+• Units of measurement : optical degrees (°) or specific rotation ([α]).

 For which matrices is polarimetry suitable?

-Polarimetry ideal method for the analysis of various matrices containing optically active compounds:
+Polarimetry is an ideal method for analyzing various matrices containing optically active compounds

 Aqueous and organic solutions